AprilWei001/NIM/README.md

 `/u/home/s/sriram/group/sriram/projects/ukbio/april/nimHeritability/simulation/adaptedScripts/match
 ```
 ## Estimating heritability with RHE-mc
+### Information about RHE-mc
+Information about RHE-mc can be found at (https://github.com/sriramlab/RHE-mc)
 ### Simulated data
-The simulated phenotype with gcta64 does not have a header, for example:
+The gcta64 simulated phenotype does not have a header, e.g.:

         1000026 1000026 -179.62
         1000058 1000058 -116.748